sara-service/workshop/Install_and_Configure_DSpace6_for_SARA.md

 sudo systemctl start tomcat
 ```

-Now you should be able to find your tomcat running at http://dspace6-test.sara-service.org:8080
+Now you should be able to find your tomcat running under http://vm-XXX-XXX.bwcloud.uni-ulm.de:8080

 ### DSpace
 ```bash